BuddyForms/BuddyForms-ACF/readme.txt

 Use Acf with BuddyPress and BuddyForms Ultimate Members to create a new Profile tab from a acf field or acf field group

 ### ACF Guest Post
 Create all lthe relevant views for guest posts with ACF and BuddyForms Moderation and create a content creation process that make guest submissions with ACF possible.
-Read more about Guest post management here.

 ### ACF User Generated Content
 Create ACF Forms to collect User Generated Content of any kind with ease.
 This can be a file upload or any kind of content type.
 Enable your members to access there data data.